 Contents of Environment file:

 DEMO1.FTN

 DEMO2, CAL

 DEMO3.RPG

+compiled with OTHRCOMP

 DEMO4.DIF

-compiled with OTHRCOMP

 If a particular fd is specified with the LIST command, the file,

 its compile arguments and the name of the nonstandard compilation

 CSS (if any) are displayed.
 This information is displayed for

 all members of the environment if an asterisk () is entered with

 the LIST command.

 LIST